rajp152k/rajp152k.github.io/content/resume/index.md

 ##### *As of 14th Oct 2024*

-### Raj Patil | raj@thebitmage.com | AIOps
+### Raj Patil | raj@thebitmage.com

 ## Experience

 ###  Principal Engineer: ESDS Software Solutions
 ###### *March 2024 - Present*

- - researching, developing applications of AI and ML targeted towards IT Operations: AIOps.
+ - principally researching and developing applications of AI and ML targeted towards IT Operations - AIOps.
  - overseeing an interdisciplinary research lab that operates across domains: AI, IOT, Cyber-Security, and more.

 ### AI Engineer: ESDS Software Solutions